Turner-Engineering/autosa/README.md

 ## Getting Started

-Windows is the recommended operating system for Autosa.
+Windows is the recommended operating system for AutosaVersion 2022 Q3.
 It has not been tested on other operating systems.

 ### Autosa Installation

-1. Download and Install [NI-VISA](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html).
+1. Download and Install [NI-VISA Version 2022 Q3](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html) for Windows.
 This allows Autosa to communicate with the instrument.
+   1. This will download the NI package manager from which you will install NI-VISA
+   2. Deselect all when it asks about additional packages, don't need those
 2. Download the executable file [`Autosa.exe`](https://github.com/ThisTemba/autosa/blob/master/install/dist/Autosa.exe) from this repository
+   1. Autosa is not a "recognized" windows app, so you may get a warning about that, ignore the warning and run the executable.
+You may have to click "More Info" and then "Run Anyway" to get it to run.
 3. Double click the executable file to run the program

 ### Instrument Setup